How to prevent Cystitis?

 Cystitis is a common urinary tract infection (UTI) which can be embarrassing, uncomfortable and painful.

 While it's usually nothing to worry about, cystitis should clear up on its own after a few days, though that doesn't stop it from being a nuisance or preventing you from doing the things you love, such as swimming.
-It also makes you feel a persistent need to urinate even when their bladder is empty, which can be frustrating.
+It also makes you feel a persistent need to urinate even when your bladder is empty, which can be frustrating.

 What Causes Cystitis